-Dr. Brodsky clarifies, "OCD takes thousands of forms, not just cleaning or checking...(read more)
+Dr. Brodsky clarifies, "OCD comes in thousands of types, not just cleaning or checking...(read more)

-There are thousands of types of Obsessive Compulsive Disorder takes thousands of different forms.
-It is not just contamination, washing, checking, cleaning, counting, symmetry, or setting things in order that you see on TV or in magazines.
-To find out if you have a type of OCD email a question to Dr. Brodsky for a free consultation.
+There are thousands of types of Obsessive Compulsive Disorder.
+It's not just washing, checking, counting, symmetry, neatness, or ordering.
+Find out which type of OCD you have by emailing a question to Dr. Brodsky, a foremost OCD specialist, for a free consultation.
 If you're ready to start, you can make an appointment online or just call 212-726-2390.
-In person sessions are in New York and New Jersey and teletherapy is nationwide in 36 states for OCD from Washington, DC to Walla Walla, Washington state.
-We're everywhere you are!
+In person sessions are in New York and New Jersey and teletherapy is nationwide in 40 states for OCD from Chicago, Illionois to Cheyenne, Wyoming.

 Just being neat isn't OCD, but when it causes delays, inconveniences others, or consumes excessive time it probably is and should be treated by a specialist, Dr. Steven Brodsky clarifies (...read more)

-It can also take the form of hypochondriasis (health or medical worries), hoarding, unwanted sexual doubts (doubts you're straight, gay, lesbian), relationship doubts (whether you or your partner love each other, or might cheat), guilt, over-responsibility, scrupulosity, or religious worries, disturbing harming thoughts, body dysmorphic, reviewing, fear of being a sexual predator or pedophile (or being a victim, or other sexual taboos), checking one's own bodily functions (blinking, swallowing, breathing, pulse, etc.), and many more.
-Below are descriptions of just some of the many common types of OCD:
+Other types of OCD are hypochondriasis (medical worries), hoarding, unwanted sexual doubts (doubts you're gay or trans), relationship doubts (whether you or your partner love each other, or cheat), guilt, over-responsibility, scrupulosity, or religious worries, disturbing harming thoughts, body dysmorphia, reviewing, fear of being a sexual predator, pedophile, or victim (or other taboos).
+Below are descriptions of just some of the many types of OCD:

 Read more about Hypochondriasis.